Let’s build your calendar

 How It Works

 Parent A has Monday–Tuesday every week, Parent B has Wednesday–Thursday every week, and the 5-day weekend block (Friday–Tuesday) alternates between parents.
-This means each parent always has the same two weekdays, making school and activity planning easier.
+This means each parent always has the same two weekdays, making school dropoff, after-school activities, and homework spots predictable.
+The 5-day block gives both parents one extended stretch every two weeks for trips, longer projects, or just settling in.

 Pros